jlbeaudry/praiseme/README.md

 praiseme
 ========

-The goal of praiseme is to ...
+The goal of praiseme is to figure out what the hell I'm doing...

 Installation
 ------------